danilo-91/freecodecamp-golf-code/README.md

-# freecodecamp-golf-code
+# freecodecamp-js
-Some JS practice using the freeCodeCamp JS Course
+Some JS practice using the freeCodeCamp JS Curriculum